 Road F208 is a rugged yet scenic drive in Iceland

-F208 (Fjallabaksleið nyrðri) is one of the most defiant roads in Iceland.
-Expect very tough driving conditions with potholes, rocks, uneven terrain and even rivers to ford.
+F208 (Fjallabaksleið nyrðri) is one of the most challenging roads in Iceland.
+Expect very tough driving conditions, with potholes, rocks, uneven terrain, and even rivers to ford.

 How long is the F208 (Fjallabaksleið nyrðri) Road?

 Tucked away in the Central Highlands, the road is totally unpaved.
-It’s 102 km (63.37 miles) long, running north-south from F26 (Sprengisandsleið) to Route 1, commonly known as Ring Road, south of Grafarkirkja.
-The road is bumpy but well maintained and clearly marked.
-Regulations forbid you to drive this road with a vehicle that is not 4WD.
+It’s 102 km (63.37 miles) long, running north-south from F26 (Sprengisandsleið) to Route 1, commonly known as the Ring Road, south of Grafarkirkja.
+The road is bumpy but well-maintained and clearly marked.
+Regulations forbid driving this road with a vehicle that is not 4WD.

 Is F208 open in Iceland?

 The road doesn’t open until the middle of June.
 The mix of unpredictable weather with highland roads comes into play and needs to be taken seriously into consideration when planning a trip to the area.
 In theory, during the summer months, usually from June to October, the road should be open.
 Yet, this is highly variable, sometimes due to the seasons being considerably shorter, other times because of temporary road closures.
 The weather can affect the river conditions, rain, and high temperatures can cause bigger streams and please note that glacial rivers swell as the day goes on.
 The road can be closed anytime because of flooding.